Skip to content

 Sharon A. Cusanza

-Sharon Cusanza brings over 32 years of nursing experience to her consultation practice, including nursing leadership, quality improvement, and Magnet® experience.
-She is currently the head of risk management education at LAMMICO.
-She was formerly the Magnet Program Director at Ochsner Medical Center for eight years, where she successfully wrote two sets of Magnet application documents and coordinated the accompanying site visits, most recently in 2013.
-Sharon possesses in-depth understanding and analysis of the Magnet Recognition Program® Application Manual and is a Fundamentals of Magnet® certificate holder.
-Fundamentals of Magnet® is a professional credential for consultants and Health care professionals who guide hospitals as they apply for Magnet recognition.
+Sharon Cusanza brings over 40 years of nursing experience to her consultation practice.
+She has extensive experience as a leader/director including a background in quality improvement, education, and accreditation.
+Her experience also includes chairing institutional level quality, nursing leadership, and shared decision-making committees.
+She is currently the lead of risk management education at LAMMICO/Medical Interactive where she oversees ACCME accreditation with commendation and ANCC accreditation with distinction.
+She was formerly the Magnet Program Director at a large tertiary care hospital, where she successfully wrote two sets of Magnet application documents and coordinated the accompanying site visits.
+Sharon possesses in-depth understanding and analysis of the ANCC Magnet Recognition Program®, the Pathway to Excellence Program®, and the Accreditation® Program.
+She is a Fundamentals of Magnet® certificate holder.
+Fundamentals of Magnet® is a professional credential for consultants who guide hospitals as they apply for Magnet recognition.
 She also has over 15 years of experience developing local and regional conferences for professional organizations.

 Summary of Services